-- Reserves district-wide - 122.
-In forming this view, Council has considered the matters set out in section 101(3) of the LGA02 within its Revenue and Financing Policy, and within the Policy. - 123.
+- Reserves district-wide - 121.
+In forming this view, Council has considered the matters set out in section 101(3) of the LGA02 within its Revenue and Financing Policy, and within the Policy. - 122.
 The Revenue and Financing Policy is Council's primary and over-arching statement on its approach to funding its activities.
-It outlines how all activities will be funded, and the rationale for Council's preferred funding approach. - 124.
+It outlines how all activities will be funded, and the rationale for Council's preferred funding approach. - 123.
 In addition, Council is required under section 106(2)(c) of the LGA02 to explain within the Policy why it has decided to use development contributions and financial contributions to fund capital expenditure that it expects to incur to meet the increased demand for community facilities resulting from growth.
-This assessment is below. - 125.
-Council has decided that private sector funding is now required to cover some of the direct costs of growth on infrastructure.
+This assessment is below.

+- 124. Council has decided that private sector funding is required to cover some of the direct costs of growth on infrastructure.
 Development Contributions were chosen as the mechanism that most closely aligned to the principles that Council considers are appropriate.
 Development contributions align future costs from growth against the proportionate amount of development creating the need for investment.
-Financial Contributions are charged for Reserves as there is provision to do so in the current District Plan.
-The rules and uses of these financial contributions for reserves are being reviewed as part of a plan change being progressed in 2022 and 2023. - 126.
+Financial Contributions are charged for Reserves as there is provision to do so in the current District Plan. - 125.
 Council intends to review the continued use of financial contributions as part of the next LTP and DCP process.
 The review will include consideration of whether reserves might be brought into the Policy and financial contributions phased out.